libsemigroups/libsemigroups/README.rst

 - `N. Thiery`_ contributed to the build system, packaging libsemigroups via conda, the python bindings and many helpful conversations and suggestions.
 - `M. Torpey`_ contributed to the congruences code in the v0.0.1 to v0.6.7.
-- `M. Tsalakou`_ contrinuted to the Knuth-Bendix implementation, and related algorithms for the class `ActionDigraph`.
+- `M. Tsalakou`_ contributed to the Knuth-Bendix implementation, and related algorithms for the class `ActionDigraph`.

 .. _F.
 Hivert: https://www.lri.fr/~hivert/